bougou/go-ipmi/CONTRIBUTING.md

 but many others are not.
 Like `ipmitool sdr list`, it's a loop of `GetSDR` IPMI command.

-So this library also implements some methods that are not IPMI commands defined in IPMI sepcification, but just some common helpers, like `GetSDRs` to get all SDRs.
+So this library also implements some methods that are not IPMI commands defined in IPMI specification, but just some common helpers, like `GetSDRs` to get all SDRs.

 ## IPMI Command Guideline